bluerobotics/retired-ardusub-docs/index.md

 ### AUVs

-- *ArduSub* has not yet been tested with any AUVs but they will be added in the future
+- *ArduSub* has not yet been tested with any AUVs but support will be added in the future

 ## More Info